CSenshi/Validator/CONTRIBUTING.md

 * ``` make doctest ``` Will check only for doctests written for each rule in rules_src
 * ``` make check ``` Will check for correct formatting of code and pep8 standards

 Our Makefile also supports testing specifying rule.
-For Example, if you want to check tests only for Rule called Min just use it as follows: ```make test TEST=min```
+For Example, if you want to check tests only for Rule called Min just use it as follows: ```make test TEST=min```ო

 ## Code Style
 Code formatting is checked using [Black](https://github.com/psf/black).
 You can install those tools manually and use them as you will, but we do recommend using our make commad.